starhopp3r/LRNE-APRMS/Dashboard/README.md

 Not known.

-## Planned Features

-Just a scratchpad here to help in guiding newborn features.

-### Feature Set

-1. Compute difference in before and after images using OpenCV.
-2. Detecting flood areas on satellite images using OpenCV.

 ## Tested Environments

 Tested locally on my development machine, MacBook Pro running macOS Mojave (v10.14.1) on the following browsers.